xunit/xunit/.github/CONTRIBUTING.md

 # Before you file a bug...

-* Is this a question?
-Ask it on our [Slack server](https://xunit.slack.com) instead.
-(Not a member?
-It's easy [to sign up](https://xunit-slackin.herokuapp.com/).)
+* Is this a question, or are you looking for help?
+Ask it in our [discussions area](https://github.com/xunit/xunit/discussions/) instead.
-* Is this a bug related to Mono on Linux/OS X?
-Sorry, we don't officially support Mono.
 * Did you [read the documentation](https://xunit.net/)?
 * Did you search the issues list to see if someone already reported it? _When looking for duplicates, make sure to look through open **and** closed issues._
 * Did you create a simple repro for the problem? _We won't look at your bug until you provide a repro project or complete repro steps._